netdata/netdata/libnetdata/log/log2journal.md

     The parameter --newline=STRING allows setting the string to be replaced with newlines.

-    For example by setting --newline='{NEWLINE}', the program will replace all occurrences of {NEWLINE} with the newline character, within each VALUE of the KEY=VALUE lines.
+    For example by setting --newline='--NEWLINE--', the program will replace all occurrences of --NEWLINE-- with the newline character, within each VALUE of the KEY=VALUE lines.
 Once this this done, the program will switch the field to the binary Journal Export Format before sending the log event to systemd-journal.